 -Magnetic forces pass through the grain.

--Completed this task of Koshchei and got another part of the sword.
+-We completed this task of Koshchei and obtained another part of the sword.

 -Look, look!
 And another part of the sword was found.
 How you made me happy, but I see that you are already a little tired.
 I invite you to stand in a circle.
 Let's play a little and relax.